 Join Writers' Edge and pursue your writing with an inclusive and supportive community of fellow writers.
 Explore writing techniques and resources with local writer Greg Near.

 Writers' Edge meets on the first and third Thursday of each month from 7:00 to 8:30 PM in the Millcreek Library (2266 Evergreen Ave).

 Participants will have the opportunity to submit short work annually for possible publication in Art Access' Desert Wanderings literary magazine.

 The Art Access Disability and Literature Book Group began in spring 2012 with the goal of investigating how and why people with disabilities have been depicted in classic literary texts and considering the historical, social, and cultural impact of these depictions.
-Last year, we focused on disability issues in classic fiction, disability memoir, and contemporary texts, including those written by local authors.
+Since then, we have focused on disability issues in classic fiction, disability memoir, and contemporary texts, including those written by local authors.
 For fall 2014, and in conjunction with the Utah Humanities Council's Book Festival, we will feature historical fiction that addresses how communities respond to "difference."
 These discussions will coincide with Differences, A Dialogue, a group exhibition at Art Access that will be curated by Marcee Blackerbyn.
 Discussions will be facilitated by Susan Anderson, literary consultant for Art Access.